SpencerCodes/FinTech_Project_1/README.md

 # COVID Impact on Canadian Stock Prices
-Contributors: Nick, Sebastion, Spencer, Stephen and Wazarat.
+Contributors: Sebastion, Spencer, Stephen and Wazarat.

 ![Covid_Stocks.jpg](https://github.com/The-Origianl-Spencer/Fintech_Project_1/blob/main/04-Images/Covid_Stocks.jpg)

 ## Outline
-In this project we use various plotting technologies to visually examin the relationship between COVID-19 cases and the stock value of top major Canadian companies traded on tsx.
+In this project we use various plotting technologies to visually examin the impact that rising covid cases and government response had on the canadian stock market.

 ### Table of Contents